masyl/funex/README.md

 	result = funex("members[id].name.fullname()", model);

 ## Features
-- Expressions are evaluated and executed in a controlled and secure scope
+- Secure: Expressions are evaluated and executed in a controlled and secure scope
-- Minified source is around 2k
+- Small : Minified + Gzipped source is around 1.6k
 - Supports function calls, dot notation, array/object members, strings, numbers
 - Use array of objects to simulate closures.
 - The syntax is a familiar subset of javascript